Recycling in Australia: Textiles

 Clothes that are in good condition are encouraged to be donated at charity shops, donation bins or kerbside bagged collection.
 This extends the life of the clothing and reduces the need for recycling.
 In cases where textiles aren't able to be donated, recycling is preferred.
 In Australia, there are a range of textile recycling businesses, store drop-off programs, and reuse initiatives.

 In total, more than 800,000 tonnes of leather, rubber and textiles were discarded 2018–19 with a recycling rate of just 7 per cent according to the most recent National Waste Report.
 Despite this low figure, donations are common with a rate of (on average) 12.1 kg of clothing textiles donated per person in Australia.

 Commercial and industrial recycling

 In Australia, commercial and industrial (also large apartments buildings) recycling is collected by private waste management contractors, as business council rates don't cover waste and recycling.
 Excluding hazardous waste, it isn't compulsory to sort waste into different streams, however, it is more cost effective to recycle due to high fees associated with garbage collection.
 In the state of New South Wales, general waste often costs more than twice as much as cardboard recycling.

-Almost 7 million tonnes of C&I waste is sent to landfill each year in Australia, with more than 5.7 million tonnes recovered.
-The estimated recycling rate for C&I waste is 46% across the country.
+Almost 33 million tones of C&I waste is generated each year in Australia, with 53% (over 17 million tonnes) recycled.
+Detailed breakdowns of C&I recycling are not recently available, but they cover similar types of materials as household recycling, as shown below.